 The water in the spring wasn’t terribly hot.
 It was more like bath water, but the rising steam felt great while the snow flurries whipped around our hats.

 We had the spring to ourselves for almost an hour until a rowboat of fishers came by and decided to stop.
-As quickly as we took off our wet bathing suits, we toweled off and put on our warm, dry layers to allow the group their privacy.
+As quickly as we took off our wet bathing suits, we toweled off and put on our warm, dry layers to give the group their privacy.

 Our soak was wonderful and relaxing on the chilly, gray day.
-It was so enjoyable that I came back for a second time, and brought even more friends with me!
+It was so enjoyable that I came back for a second time and brought even more friends with me!

 Labor Day 2019: